Savage Arms: Second World War

 During World War II, Savage turned again to military production, making heavy munitions.
 Savage made most of the Thompson submachine guns used in World War II.
-Savage also produced the British No. 4 Lee–Enfield bolt-action rifle; though marked "U.S. PROPERTY," these rifles were never used by the US military and were instead sent to Britain under the Lend-Lease program.
+Savage also produced the British No. 4 Lee–Enfield bolt-action rifle; though marked "U.S. PROPERTY," these rifles were never used by the US military and were instead sent to Britain and other allied armies under the Lend-Lease program.
 As quality wood was reserved for military gun stock production, Savage produced some Model 24 .22/.410 combo guns and Model 94 single barrel shotguns with stocks molded from Tenite plastic.

 Post-war

 After the war, it produced the model 67 and model 69 pump shotguns, including the model 69N stainless steel tactical pump shotgun.
 A variety of owners ran the company from the 1960s to the 1980s.
 Savage eventually ran into financial trouble in 1988 and filed for bankruptcy protection.

 In addition to firearms, Savage Arms Corporation also sold power lawn mowers during this period.

 Prior to the creation of the Internet, Savage customers could write letters to the Savage Arms requesting parts.